yoonmoonsick/dnd2024/README.md

   - Level 5: Fireball, Stinking Cloud
   - Level 7: Fire Shield, Wall of Fire
   - Level 9: Insect Plague
-- Level 3: Dark One’s Blessing
+- Level 3: Dark One's Blessing
   - When you reduce an enemy to 0 Hit Points, you gain Temporary Hit Points equal to your Charisma modifier plus your Warlock Level (minimum of 1 Temporary Hit Point).
 You also gain this benefit if someone else reduces an enemy within 10 feet of you to 0 Hit Points.

 ### Great Old One Patron